TemariVirus/zig-holodex/README.md

 # zig-holodex

-An Idiomatic Zig library for the Holodex API with pretty formatting.
+Zig library for the [Holodex](https://holodex.net/) API, with pretty formatting.

+Note that as the [official documentation](https://docs.holodex.net/) is outdated, any documentation here about API endpoints, their parameters, and their responses are guesswork from querying the API.
+This library is not affiliated with Holodex.

 ## Supported Endpoints